 Numbness and tingling could also be symptoms of certain pregnancy-related conditions.
 Therefore, check with your doctor to figure out what exactly is causing numbness.

-7. Iron-deficiency anemia could lead to restless leg syndrome, which is a neurological disorder where you may suffer from the irresistible urge to move your legs.
+7. Iron-deficiency anemia, affecting 36.5% of pregnant women globally according to WHO, can lead to restless leg syndrome, which is a neurological disorder where you may suffer from the irresistible urge to move your legs.
 You will experience tingling or a crawling sensation in the legs (10).

-8. B12 deficiency might result in nerve damage that could cause numbness or tingling of fingers and toes, which in most circumstances is temporary and can be treated.
+8. Vitamin B12 deficiency might result in nerve damage or neuropathy that could cause numbness or tingling of fingers and toes, which in most circumstances is temporary and can be treated.
 Other symptoms include muscle weakness, memory loss, impaired balance, and behavioral changes (11).

 9. Pre-eclampsia leads to the swelling of legs, hands, face, and sometimes the entire body.
 It could be a potential cause for numbness, and if combined with headache, visual changes, breathing difficulty, nausea, or vomiting, it needs medical attention (12).

 10. Gestational diabetes may cause pain, numbness, or tingling in the hands or feet.
-It is accompanied by frequent urination, fatigue, blurry vision, frequent hunger, and excessive thirst.
-It could raise the risk of type 2 diabetes later in life, and therefore needs proper management (13).
+It is accompanied by frequent urination, fatigue, blurry vision, frequent hunger, and excessive thirst and may be associated with gestational hypertension It could raise the risk of type 2 diabetes later in life, and therefore needs proper management (13).

 How To Deal With Pregnancy Numbness?